-The Omagh Folk Village is found on the outskirts of Omagh near the Donegal border.
+The Ulster American Folk Village is found on the outskirts of Omagh near the Donegal border.
 It contains the story of the emigrants who made the journey across the dangerous Atlantic to make a new home in America hundreds of years ago.

 You can wander through the thatched cottages, log cabins and meet the characters who will demonstrate traditional crafts, tell a few Irish tales.
 Follow the path to the full-scale replica of the ships that brought the emigrants to America and then pass through the ship into the new world.